jeffshumphreys/filmcab/simplified/doc/Morning-Check.md

 1. Is the file there from last night?
 2. How big is the database backup file?
 Do we need to roll off some crap backups?

-## Check Keep List
+## Check Keep Lists

-1. Anything I want to search for or remove?
+1. Anything I want to search for or remove? (_MEDIA TV to Get, _MEDIA Movies to Get)
-2. Update excel spreadsheet from Keep list movies marked as watched.
+2. Update excel spreadsheet from Keep list movies marked as watched. (_MEDIA Add to Spreadsheet)
+3. What are things I listed as (at some point) wanting to watch?
+Maybe pop up on a spare monitor?
+4. What are things I'm watching, when I forget and don't finish a movie or series and lose my place?

 ## Edit User Excel Interface Spreadsheet